 - All participants must follow the rules and regulations set by Reykjavík Pride.
 The person responsible for each group (Contact 1) must make sure that all participants in the group are familiar with the rules and regulations.

 Advertisements or distribution

 - Paper or plastic confetti that are not biodegradable are prohibited.

 - It is not permitted to possess or consume alcohol while participating in the parade.

-- An example of an unacceptable costume in the parade is dressing up in blackface, that is to use make up or other means to emulate other ethnicities.
-This also includes dressing up as an Indian, Chinese or any other culture the participant does not belong to.
+- Reykjavík Pride requires that all participants in the parade show everyone respect, including different cultures and ethnic groups.
+Costumes may not be degrading or show prejudice towards any group of people, cultures or ethnicities.
+An example of an unacceptable costume in the parade is dressing up in blackface, that is to use make up or other means to emulate other ethnicities.
+This also includes dressing up in any cultural attire that the participant does not belong to.
 You can read about it here: → Why is Blackface racially socially and politically incorrect?

-- Reykjavík Pride would like to ask all participants to protect our parade and not to let any inappropriate individuals join their groups.
+- Reykjavík Pride would like to ask all participants to protect our parade and to not let any inappropriate individuals join their groups.